CrayLabs/SmartSim/doc/run_settings.rst

-      The Slurm `launcher` supports the :ref:`SrunSettings API <srun_api>` as well as the :ref:`MpirunSettings API <openmpi_run_api>`, :ref:`MpiexecSettings API <openmpi_exec_api>` and :ref:`OrterunSettings API <openmpi_orte_api>` that each can be used to run executables with launch binaries like `mpirun`, `mpiexec` and `orterun`.
+      The Slurm `launcher` supports the :ref:`SrunSettings API <srun_api>` as well as the :ref:`MpirunSettings API <openmpi_run_api>`, :ref:`MpiexecSettings API <openmpi_exec_api>` and :ref:`OrterunSettings API <openmpi_orte_api>` that each can be used to run executables with launch binaries like `srun`, `mpirun`, `mpiexec` and `orterun`.
+Below we step through initializing each child class on a
+      Slurm based machine using the associated `run_command`.

       **SrunSettings**

-      Run a job with `srun` command on a Slurm based system.
-Any arguments passed in the `run_args` dict will be converted into `srun` arguments and prefixed with `--`.
+      Run a job with the `srun` command on a Slurm based system.
+Any arguments passed in the `run_args` dict will be converted into `srun` arguments and prefixed with `"--"`.
 Values of `None` can be provided for arguments that do not have values.

       .. code-block:: python